rackerlabs/rax_rails_tutorial/README.md

 ##Getting Started: Creating the Base Rails App

 We are going to be using Ruby version 1.9.3-p385 and Rails version 3.2.13, both the latest versions as of the date of this writing.
 (Ruby 2.0 has just been released, and will probably work just fine for this tutorial, but we'll stick with 1.9.3 because 2.0 is *so* new.)
+You can download the latest version of Ruby at <http://rubylang.org>.

 For a database, we will be using MySQL, which you should install on your development machine (we will be using it for both development and production).